datamade/ihs-housing-stock/README.md

 ihs-mapbox-template
 ===================

-Template for DePaul Institute for Housing Studies MapBox maps
+Template for DePaul Institute for Housing Studies MapBox maps.